Lilychemgirl, MSc(Hons)

 Re: Lilychemgirl, MSc(Hons)

-Perfectionist much?
-I don't know about you, but my perfectionist streak gets so focused on following the letter of my plan/timeline that I kick myself for not finishing on time instead of focusing on the end result.
+Perfectionist much? :lol: I don't know about you, but my perfectionist streak gets so focused on following the letter of my plan/timeline that I kick myself for not finishing on time instead of focusing on the end result.
 I have to remember that in life the unexpected detours that delay my "plans" add such richness to my life or teach me a lesson I wouldn't have otherwise learned...and in the end, they are so worth it.
 So be proud of your accomplishment!!
-The fact that you stuck to it this long and actually completed it says far more about you than the time it took to get it done.
-Perseverance is a valuable trait to have.lilychemgirl wrote:I haven't actually been feeling that good about it because it took me so long to finish, but I guess I need to remember that most people don't have 2 kids during the course of their postgrad studies (not the best decision as far as my education was concerned, but my best decision ever in other ways! ♥).
+The fact that you stuck to it this long and actually completed it says far more about you than the time it took to get it done. :D Perseverance is a valuable trait to have.

-Or you could look at it this way--we're about the same age, I don't have kids, and I'm nowhere near finishing my degree...I haven't even gotten a good start at it.
-Some days I get in a funk and beat up on myself over it, but then I give myself a reality check and remember if I had stuck to my plan, I wouldn't have met my DH, gotten married, or spent 3 years living abroad!
+Or you could look at it this way--we're about the same age, I don't have kids, and I'm nowhere near finishing my degree...I haven't even gotten a good start at it. :oops: Some days I get in a funk and beat up on myself over it, but then I give myself a reality check and remember if I had stuck to my plan, I wouldn't have met my DH, gotten married, or spent 3 years living abroad!
 I'm more me than I've ever been, and in the end I think that has more value to me right now than a degree would.
 Life is such a funny thing...

 Taking joy in living is a woman's best cosmetic. ~Rosalind Russell